pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/5-adapting-costs.md

   year: 2020
 ```

 This switches which `costs_{year}.csv` is retrieved and processed.
-Absolute fuel numbers may shift slightly by vintage; the **relative** coal-vs-gas gap usually remains.
+The fuel prices in the 2020 file may differ a little from the 2030 defaults, but coal usually stays cheaper than gas relative to each other.
 You still need Step 3 to bring in country-specific cost data.

 ---

-## Step 3: Compute real marginal costs for Kazakhstan
+## Step 3: Compute country-specific marginal costs for Kazakhstan

 Generic technology-data defaults are a reasonable starting point, but country-specific data is better when you can find it.
 As an example, [Gasilov (2025), "Cost-optimal energy system development pathways for Kazakhstan," QazaqGreen](https://qazaqgreen.com/en/journal-qazaqgreen/industry-news/2994/) gives, for existing plants: